huggingface/diffusers/docs/source/en/api/loaders/single_file.md

 pipe = StableDiffusionXLPipeline.from_single_file(ckpt_path, original_config=original_config)
 ```

-In the example above, the `original_config` file is only used to configure the parameters of the individual model components of the pipeline.
-For example it will be used to configure parameters such as the `in_channels` of the `vae` model and `unet` model.
-It is not used to determine the type of component objects in the pipeline.

 <Tip>

-When using `original_config` with local_files_only=True`, Diffusers will attempt to infer the components based on the type signatures of pipeline class, rather than attempting to fetch the pipeline config from the Hugging Face Hub.
-This is to prevent backwards breaking changes in existing code that might not be able to connect to the internet to fetch the necessary pipeline config files.
+When using `original_config` with `local_files_only=True`, Diffusers will attempt to infer the components of the pipeline based on the type signatures of pipeline class, rather than attempting to fetch the configuration files from a model repository on the Hugging Face Hub.
+This is to prevent backward breaking changes in existing code that might not be able to connect to the internet to fetch the necessary configuration files.

-This is not as reliable as providing a path to a local config repo and might lead to errors when configuring the pipeline.
-To avoid this, please run the pipeline with `local_files_only=False` once to download the appropriate pipeline config files to the local cache.
+This is not as reliable as providing a path to a local model repository using the `config` argument and might lead to errors when configuring the pipeline.
+To avoid this, please run the pipeline with `local_files_only=False` once to download the appropriate pipeline configuration files to the local cache.

 </Tip>